Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_ansible.md

 ## Ansible Commands

-* Ad-hoc commands - An ad-hoc command is to do something really quick, but donít want to save for later.
+* Ad-hoc commands - An ad-hoc command is to do something really quick, but don‚Äôt want to save for later.
 Often used with tags

-    * ansible-playbook -i inventory playbook.yml --tags"mysqlî (run a specific role)
+    * ansible-playbook -i inventory playbook.yml --tags"mysql‚Äù (run a specific role)

     * ansible webservers -m git -a "repo=git://foo.example.org/repo.git dest=/srv/myapp version=HEAD" (deploy code)